ngpanwei/examples/cucumber-jvm/gherkin/step-definitions/README.md

 This project provides examples on how to create different kinds of step definitions using cucumber-jvm.
-It expands on the examples in [cucumber step-definitions](http://cukes.info/step-definitions.html)
+It expands on the examples in [cucumber step-definitions](http://cukes.info/step-definitions.html) You ought to get up to speed quickly with [regular expressions](http://www.agileforall.com/2011/08/cucumber-regular-expressions-cheat-sheet/)

 make-reservation.feature
 ```